cheng-alvin/jas/README.md

 |⚠️ | Jas is under development and is **NOT STABLE** for use.
 Please make sure it's NOT used for production purposes!! **NO WARRANTY WILL BE PROVIDED AS PER THE LICENSE**|
 | -------- | ------- |

-This is the official source tree for the Jas assembler.
-Jas is a minimalist, MIT licensed x86/64 assembler capable of generating ELF files designed to run on on linux systems.

-Assemblers are heavy duty software normally written by those people who know their stuff, the Jas project aims to be a open-source assembler that's not just limited to compiling code into machine code, but to educate novices like me on the vast world of assembly language and assembler encodings.
-We will always aim to be as transparent and open as possible to the world!
+Jas is a minimal, fast and simple zero-dependdency assembler for the x64 family of processors, jas not only aims to be fast and simple when using it but also aims to be a learning reasource for others to learn about low-level system programming and the x64 instruction set.

 ### 📝 Licensing
 All the code under the Jas assembler project repository is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) which is a popular open-source license for projects like this!
 Please see [LICENSE](https://github.com/cheng-alvin/jas/blob/main/LICENSE) for the details.